christokur/cdk-cognito-userpool-identity-provider-github/docs/API.md

 - *Type:* string

-The URL of the Git repository for the GitHub wrapper.
+Custom Git repository URL for the GitHub wrapper (optional).

+Use this to specify a fork or alternative implementation.
+Default: Uses the standard github-cognito-openid-wrapper package.

 ---